yuanrui/CodeGenerator/README.md

 CodeGenerator
 =============

 Use Code Generator create C# code file.
 Include generate Thrift IDL template file.
+The engine base on [mono t4](https://github.com/mono/t4).
 Some of code in this project https://github.com/yuanrui/Examples

 In template file, you can use meta list as follows.